Kenttleton/cubby-rs/README.md

 # cubby-rs
-A Rust Library with useful junk in it
+A Rust library with useful junk in it.
+See collection READMEs for individual uses and features.